-‘DanMachi’ Season 2 Release Date Confirmed: ‘Is It Wrong to Try to Pick Up Girls in a Dungeon?
+‘DanMachi’ Season 2 Release Date Confirmed: ‘Is It Wrong To Try To Pick Up Girls In A Dungeon?
 Sword Oratoria’ Trailer Video Shows Anime Side Story Based On Light Novel

 The Sword Oratoria anime will also develop several other DanMachi characters, including those in the Kali Familia.
 A new quest will have the Loki Familia searching for a second entrance to the dungeon in the port city of Melen.

 The real question is whether the Sword Oratoria anime will end somewhere around Volume 5 or venture on.
-If the plot progresses too much further we’ll get to see a higher level Bell again, but it seems safe to assume that Sword Oratoria Volume 7 may make for a better ending since the adventurers take on Evilus, a group of Familia led by evil Gods.
+If the plot progresses too much further, we’ll get to see a higher level Bell again, but it seems safe to assume that Sword Oratoria Volume 7 may make for a better ending since the adventurers take on Evilus, a group of Familia led by evil Gods.

-[Featured Image By YEN Press]
+[Featured Image by YEN Press]